baoqger/chrisbao/source/_posts/how-to-deisgn-a-load-test-tool.md

 ### Background

-When you want to do the load performance test to your HTTP backend service, a handy and powerful tool can make your job mush easier.
+When you want to do the load performance test to your HTTP backend service, a handy and powerful tool can make your job much easier.
 For example, `ApacheBench` (short for [ab](https://en.wikipedia.org/wiki/ApacheBench)) is widely used in this field.
 But it is not today's topic.
 Instead, I want to introduce [Hey](https://github.com/rakyll/hey) written in `Golang` and supports the same functionality as `ab`.

 `Hey` usage goes as follows: